Roma in the Region

 2) The best officially provided number of Roma in Turkey is the Academic report prepared in 2008 for the National Security Council of Turkey

 The total number of the population of each economy in the table is provided from the official statistics for the same year as the best possible officially provided number for the Roma population.
 Albania, Kosovo*, Montenegro and Serbia conducted census in 2011 providing ethnically disaggregated data, including data on Roma.
 Bosnia and Herzegovina conducted its first census in 2013, but did not publish data on Roma.
 The best available official source is the Needs Assessment conducted by the Ministry of Human Rights and Refugees in 2010.
-North Macedonia conducted the last census in 2002.
+Republic of North Macedonia conducted the last census in 2002.
 Official statistics on Roma in Turkey is unlikely, as the census in Turkey doesn’t provide ethnically disaggregated data.
 The best possible estimation may be expected from the EU funded project SIROMA mapping the needs of the Roma on local level.

 The best possible official data on the Roma population in the region show that there are around one million Roma, representing somewhat over 1% of the total population.